dancing-amigo/Website/content/memo/en/cognitive_dimensions.md

 We empathize with others' lives, shed tears over fictional stories, envision ideal futures, believe in culture, belong to organizations, interpret life as a single story.
 These aren't mere hobbies or cultivation.
 Humans are a species that could only become "human" by needing narrative.

 Narrative intelligence generated civilization, supports society, and shaped human interiority itself.
 That's why we continue seeking narrative even now.

-This raises one question: Can other intelligences—especially rapidly developing AI—reach this narrative dimension?

 ---